CrateOrg/neuman/README.md

 emulate keyboard input.
 While using virt-manager or virt-viewer 'xdotool key' fails when using ALT_R modifier.
 It seems virt-viewer ignores, or intercepts ALT_R, and then ignores it.
-Use ydotool to get around this problem.
-This is automatically solved by the package `autotype`.
+Install and use `ydotool` to get around this problem.
+This is automatically solved in the package `autotype`.

 Sometimes when SikuliX is started for the first time, the error:
 `[error] RunTime:doResourceListJar: ... because "dir" is null` appears.
 This is a bug in SikuliX.
 It can be ignored, as it does not affect the functionality.

 ## DEPENDENCIES

-- `autotype` (will also install ydotool and/or xdotool)
+- `autotype` (will also install xdotool and optinal ydotool)
 - `SikuliX` (install to /opt/SikuliX*.jar , tested with SikuliX-2.0.5
 - `java runtime` (at least jre, not headless, tested with JRE 17)
 - `autovoice` (optional, for speech output)
 - `notify-send` (optional, for start and stop popup-notifications)
 - `at-spi2-core` (not required, but will supress some error messages)
+- `autokiosk` (optional, for neuman-remote only)
+- `ydotool` (optional, only for virt-viewer or virt-manager)

+Whe running the bot in a VM.
+The Required system specifications are 1 virtual CPU core and 1 GiB of RAM.

 ## LIBRARIES OVERVIEW AND USAGE

-neuman uses SikuilX and additional Python libraries.
-SikiuliX is a Java and Jython based automation library that uses image recognition to interact with the screen.
+Neuman uses SikuliX and additional Python libraries.
+SikuliX is a Java and Jython based automation library that uses image recognition to interact with the screen.
 The additional libraries are written in Python and provide additional functionality to the bot.

+It is recommended to write all bots as libraries.
+This allows for easy reusability and sharing of code.

 System libraries should be installed to:
 **/usr/lib/sikulix/dist-packages/**